carolinevdh/pedalpark/README.md

 Things to attend to, given more time

  - Code Quality
- 	- Move Backbone MVC's into seperate files using RequireJS
+    - ~~Move Backbone MVC's into seperate files using~~ ~~RequireJS~~  ~~Grunt~~
     - Move HTML templates into seperate files
     - Unit test Python API
     - Testing, Testing, Testing
  - UX
     - Navigation to previous state (tip: choose 'me' as a destination in the input box)
  - UI polish
  - Features
     - Open turn-by-turn directions in Google Maps for smartphone
     - In case of manual destination used, draw path from location to parking to destination
     - Let user pick a location on the map